Roman STScI Data Pipelines

 • Alignment to Gaia astrometric sources is performed to update the WCS model

-Note that the input Level 1 files to the exposure pipeline are separated per WFI detector (i.e., there are 18 files for a full WFI exposure), and likewise the output Level 2 files from the exposure pipeline are also separated per detector.
+Note that the input Level 1 files to the exposure pipeline are separated per WFI detector (i.e., there are 18 files for a full WFI exposure), and, similarly, the output Level 2 files from the exposure pipeline are also separated per detector.

 Level 3 Mosaic Pipeline